-Up to four power outputs are foreseen to drive automotive light applications.
-The outputs are optimized for driving automotive bulbs, but also HID ballasts, LEDs, and other primarily resistive loads.
+Up to five power outputs are foreseen to drive light as well as DC motor applications.
+The outputs are optimized for driving bulbs, HID ballasts, LEDs, and other resistive or low inductive loads.
 The smart switches are controlled by use of high sophisticated gate drivers.
 The gate drivers provide: